paramrathour/blog/pages/_posts/2023-12-14-anime-timeline.md

 Back in 2018, I didn't use to track these dates.
 Also while creating this timeline, I realised I have lost some random dates.
 To handle such cases, I have chosen the last day of the month I likely 'completed' the show.

 ## Anime Grid
-One last thing: here are my favourite moments from each anime I have watched.
+One last thing: Here are my favourite moments from each anime I have watched.
 Well, not quite all of them, as the number has been rounded down to the nearest perfect square to fit the grid.
 But don't worry, these are spoiler-free to look at without context.
 > The closer an anime is to the center, the closer it is to my heart ε> {: .prompt-tip}